JavascriptDon/Social-Media-Blocks-Extension/README.md

  - Fork the repository
  - Improve current program by
- - improving functionality
+ - Improving functionality
- - adding a new feature
+ - Adding a new feature
- - bug fixes
+ - Bug fixes
  - Push your work and Create a Pull Request

 ## 🛡️ License